dexta/mariadb-galera-docker/swarm/README.md

 > All custom YAML files should be stored in the __deploys__ folder.
 These will be ignored by the source repo and should be managed by the user.

-To test connection to the Swarm and validate the __api-certs__:
+To test connection to the Swarm and validate the __api-certs__, load the configuration YAML file and run the docker-env wrapper script:

+    source ./conf <galera configuration yml file name>
-    DOCKER_HOST=<swarm manager> && ./docker-env info
+    ./docker-env info

-> The DOCKER_HOST value is derrived from the custom YAML configuration file during deployment.
-To test using the __docker-env__ script the DOCKER_HOST value must be manually set.
+> The DOCKER_HOST and DOCKER_CERT_PATH values are derrived from the custom YAML configuration file during deployment.
+This is to ensure there is no accidental deployment to the wrong DOCKER environment.
+To test using the __docker-env__ script the environment values must be manually loaded via the __conf__ script.

 The basic command to deploy is:

-    bash deploy <stack name> [galera configuration yml file name]
+    bash deploy <galera configuration yml file name>

 When no configuration file is supplied, it looks in the __deploys__ folder for a __galera.yml__ file.

 Eg.

-    bash deploy tier1 tier1_galera.yml
+    bash deploy tier1_galera.yml

 ## YAML Configuration File Syntax

     docker-host: The manager node with remote api enabled
+    docker-host-cert-path: The location of the docker remote api certificates

+    stack-name: the name of the service stack deployment

     galera-node1: The dns name of the swarm node hosting node 1 of the galera cluster
     galera-node2: The dns name of the swarm node hosting node 2 of the galera cluster